 Cleaning power is measured by the pressure washer’s PSI rating and GPM rating.
 Both are important.
 Make sure you choose a pressure washer that delivers the minimum PSI levels required to clean specific items or surfaces.
 PSI:

-PSI (Pounds per Square Inch): The pressure of water created through the pressure washer.
+PSI: Pounds per square inch measures the pressure of water created through the pressure washer.
 Use the PSI rating to help you determine how powerful the water stream will be.